 Performance Competition (1,000 points available)

-- Points will be awarded as follows:
+- Points were awarded as follows:

 - Each lap completed (80 pts./lap for a max of 800 pts.)